-The Company's derivative instruments are comprised of interest rate caps, interest rate lock commitments ("IRLCs"), and embedded conversion options related to the convertible notes.
+The Company's derivative instruments are comprised of interest rate caps, interest rate lock commitments ("IRLCs"), and embedded conversion options related to the convertible notes issued in 2019 (the "2019 Convertible Notes").
 The Company's derivative instruments are freestanding in nature and some are utilized as economic hedges.
 These derivative instruments are recorded at fair value with changes recognized as a gain or loss to operations.
 Beginning in 2021, the Company changed the fair value classification of IRLCs from Level 2 to Level 3 as the Company began to adjust observable input data for the estimated pull-through rate, a Company specific input that is unobservable to market participants.
 See "Note 5 - Derivative Instruments" and "Note 8 - Fair Value Disclosures" for further discussion.